Resummed energy loss in extreme-mass-ratio scattering using critical orbits: Energy loss in the critical limit

 \subsection{Singular form of the energy loss}

-The radiative dynamics of binary black holes near the critical threshold has been studied in detail in a variety of contexts; see, for example, Refs.\ \cite{Pretorius:2007jn} (numerical relativity), \cite{Gundlach:2012aj} (critical phenomena in black hole perturbation theory), \cite{Akcay:2012ea} (black hole perturbation theory and EOB) and \cite{Barausse:2021xes} (the ultrarelativistic limit).
+The radiative dynamics of binary black holes near the critical threshold have been studied in detail in a variety of contexts; see, for example, Refs.\ \cite{Pretorius:2007jn} (numerical relativity), \cite{Gundlach:2012aj} (critical phenomena in black hole perturbation theory), \cite{Akcay:2012ea} (black hole perturbation theory and EOB) and \cite{Barausse:2021xes} (the ultrarelativistic limit).
 For our purposes we need an analytical model of the total energy radiated in gravitational waves by a {\em fixed} scattering geodesic near criticality, i.e.~for $\delta j\ll 1$, ignoring radiation back-reaction on the geodesic.
 The assumption of geodesic motion with no back-reaction holds approximately (to leading order in the mass ratio) in the adiabatic regime where $\delta j$ is not too small, but must ultimately fail as $\delta j$ tends to zero, because the radiated energy from the fixed geodesic grows unboundedly in the critical limit, as we discuss below.
 We will nonetheless keep the geodesic fixed in our analysis even as we take $\delta j\to 0$, which would fit our purpose here.
 In principle, this setup can be made mathematically consistent by replacing the retarded boundary conditions of the problem with ``time-symmetric'' ones, in which a commensurate amount of radiation is pumped in from past null infinity and out of the past horizon to exactly compensate for radiative losses.
+In our concluding remarks we will further comment on the validity of ignoring radiative corrections to the orbit in our scheme.

 Consider a near-critical scattering geodesic with parameters $(v,j)$ such that $0<\delta j=j-j_c(v)\ll 1$.
 The total energy lost via radiation as the particle of mass $m$ moves along that geodesic, $E_{\rm GW}= E^+_{\rm GW}+E^-_{\rm GW}$, is given by the balance-law formula \cite{Quinn:1999kj}